 What is masterly inactivity?

 I’ve a one-hour talk about masterly inactivity, proving there’s a lot we could say about it.
-The big aspect that applies here is giving children the freedom to fail.
+The aspect of Masterly Inactivity that applies in this particular type of situation is giving children the freedom to fail.
 The positive way of saying it is let Nature (and natural consequences) be the teacher.

 “Children must stand or fall by their own efforts,” Charlotte Mason said.

-In my mind, if a generally responsible child forgets something one time, we turn around if we can.
+If a generally responsible child forgets something one time, we might turn around if we can.
 We’re willing to be inconvenienced.
 But if a teenager is always forgetting and always late, this has likely developed because he’s been coddled and nagged and indulged for a long, long time.

-Here’s the deal: I want my children to grow up to be generally responsible human beings, and I’m not doing them any favors if they are 16-years-old and I’m still rushing in to rescue them when they’re ill prepared.
+Here’s the deal: we want our children to grow up to be generally responsible human beings, and we’re not doing them any favors if they are 16-years-old and we’re still rushing in to rescue them when they’re ill prepared.
 You know how most adults learned to prepare?
 By reaping the natural consequences of being not prepared!

 Masterly inactivity prevents yelling.

-In a home where natural consequences do a lot of the teaching, these types of situations aren’t super-charged with emotions in the first place.
+In a home where natural consequences do a lot of the teaching, these types of situations aren’t super-charged with emotions.
 The author characterizes the whole situations as one of the “inevitable battles that arise while living with teens,” which is completely untrue.
 None of it had to happen, and all of it happened because of how the daughters had been parented over many years.
 There was nothing inevitable about it.

 You forgot your clarinet?
 I’m so sorry, Honey!
 I hope your teacher isn’t too hard on you.
 No yelling necessary.
-The younger sister doesn’t need to yell, because she can trust her parents.
-The parents don’t need to yell, because it’s not their problem, either.
+The younger sister isn’t tempted to yell, because she can trust her parents.
+The parents aren’t tempted to yell, because it’s not their problem, either.
 This is just a daughter learning to make her way in the world; she’ll be fine.

 I hear objections sometimes — But what if she has a big performance?
 What if this negatively effects her grade?
 What if?
 What if?